 10 Black Thinkers, Makers, and Creators Who Changed the World

 Our ongoing celebration of Black lives continues!
-For week three, we’re paying homage to Black thinkers, makers, and creators whose thoughts and inventions have changed countless lives for the better!
+We’re paying homage to Black thinkers, makers, and creators whose thoughts and inventions have changed countless lives for the better!

-These ten Black thinkers, makers, and world-shaping icons brought their ideas to life in unexpected ways in the face of adversity and seemingly insurmountable odds.
+These ten Black thinkers, makers, and world-shaping icons brought their ideas to life in unexpected ways in the face of adversity and challenges.
 Prepare to be inspired and surprised by these innovators!

 1. Madam C.J.
 Walker, Black Hair Care Pioneer